 Our Hyde Park Greenhouse was designed with sustainable, chemical-free growing practices in mind.
-We have glass walls, rainwater collection tanks, heated flood benches, insulated foundation, solar-powered roof vents and thermal curtains to maximize our energy.
+We have glass walls, rainwater collection tanks, heated flood benches, an insulated foundation, solar-powered roof vents and thermal curtains to maximize our energy.
 A 10' x 12' greenhouse at the back of our Hyde Park property runs completely off the grid.
 Our two high tunnels currently run on nothing more than sunlight and hard work.

 Rainwater Collection Tanks

 We use rainwater for the majority of our greenhouse watering.

 Two 3,500 gallon rainwater collection tanks buried under the greenhouse collect excess rainwater from the roof.
 These tanks fill the flood bench watering system and hoses in the greenhouse.

 Heated Flood Benches

 Our heated flood benches reduce wasted water and heat.

 We grow our microgreens and plants on a heated flood bench system.
 The benches flood with water on an interval timer, allowing plants to take up only as much water as they need.
-The benches keep the plants warm from the roots up and allow for the greenhouse to be 5-15°F cooler than others.
+The benches keep the plants warm from the roots up and allow for the greenhouse to be 5-15°F cooler than would otherwise be necessary.

 Our heat-trapping insulated foundation allows for energy-efficient heating and cooling.

 Insulating the soil below the greenhouse prevents heat loss through the ground, an area that generally accounts for 15% of an average home's total heat loss!
 In the winter months, the greenhouse's temperature is stable from the trapped heat of the underground soil, reducing the need for excess heating.

 Solar-Powered Roof Vents